 With more than 245 rose plants, this garden is all about peace and poetry.
 Enjoy your picnic before strolling the mile-long walking trail.

-Walk past a giant buddha and 90 other jewel-encrusted statues without ever leaving the country.
-In Stockton, you’ll find the Wat Dhammararam Buddhist Temple, which celebrates the life and story of the Cambodian buddha.
+Next, check out the Stockton, Calif., art scene on the Stockton Art Trail with more than 50 stops at outdoor art installations.
+Don’t miss the giant buddha and 90 other jewel-encrusted statues at the Wat Dhammararam Buddhist Temple, which celebrates the life and story of the Cambodian buddha.
 An active Buddhist temple, you may spot monks walking along its paths.
 The temple area is free and open to visitors during daylight hours.
 Donations are accepted.

-See stunning paintings by artists like Pierre-Auguste Renoir and Albert Bierstadt at the Haggin Museum, which completed a $2.5 million renovation of its galleries in fall 2017.
-You’ll even catch a glimpse of Yosemite’s timeless natural beauty here in Bierstadt’s panoramic paintings of Yosemite Valley.
+Head inside to see stunning paintings by artists like Pierre-Auguste Renoir and Albert Bierstadt at the Haggin Museum, which completed a $2.5 million renovation of its galleries in fall 2017.
+You’ll even catch a glimpse of Yosemite’s timeless natural beauty here in Bierstadt’s panoramic paintings of Yosemite Valley with its iconic El Capitan.
 The Haggin has the largest museum collection of major Bierstadt works.
 In fact, President Ronald Reagan borrowed Looking Up the Yosemite Valley to hang in the Roosevelt Room in the White House during his presidency.

 In addition to its permanent collection, the Haggin showcases artists like Picasso and Mary Cassatt in revolving temporary exhibits.